Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Lakers

-Aaron Gordon be on the court for the Denver Nuggets at 8:30 PM on Thursday versus the Los Angeles Lakers in the 2023 NBA Playoffs.
+Aaron Gordon and his Denver Nuggets teammates face the Los Angeles Lakers in the 2023 NBA Playoffs, at 8:30 PM ET on Saturday.

-In this article we will dive into Gordon's prop bets, using stats to help you make good selections.
+If you'd like to place a wager on Gordon's props, we look at his available ones, providing some stats and trends, below.

 Aaron Gordon Prop Bets vs. the Lakers